eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

 Now thinking of exploring vsc code as one platform for editing and also connecting to my instances.

-Looks like VSC isonly an alternative to powershell in windows.
+Looks like VSC is only an alternative to powershell in windows.
 Fruther research needed.

 References